What is a Form 6 in Real Estate?

 Dispute Resolution

-In your Form 6 agreement, clear procedures outline how to resolve disputes.
+In your Form 6 agreement, clear procedures are outlined for resolving disputes.
 This ensures efficient and fair resolution, safeguarding your rights and interests.

 Governing Law

 The agreement is governed by the laws of the state or territory in which it was signed.
-You should be aware of these laws as they determine the rules and regulations applicable to the dispute resolution process.
+You should be aware of these laws, as they govern the rules and regulations for the dispute resolution process.

 1. State/Territory Law: Understand the specific laws of your state or territory that apply to the agreement.